duel0213/asphyxia-plugins/iidx@asphyxia/README.md

 **v0.1.17**
   - Added Initial support for Pinky Crush
   - Fixed where note\_size, lift\_cover, note\_beam\_size doesn't get saved in WebUI (EPOLIS ~)
+  - Fixed where unable to use STEP UP ticket